muggy8/improbable/have-and-havenot/f42vQOqT.md

 "Because of that, 2 of my dearest friends died...
 Friends closer than family... and I lost them both..."

-At this point, I was fighting my emotions.
+At this point, I was fighting against my emotions.

 But Melody stopped me.